 Integrative Medicine at Riverside brings together evidence-based complementary therapies with leading-edge cancer treatment.
-Simply put, Integrative Medicine focuses on the whole person - body, mind and spirit - not just his or her disease.
+Simply put, integrative medicine focuses on the whole person - body, mind and spirit - not just the disease.
 This combined approach to care, particularly where it involves managing the side effects of cancer and its treatment, has been demonstrated to enhance quality of life for a wide range of people, and has become a growing component of the Cancer Care program that is offered at no cost.

 The Integrative Medicine team is comprised of certified oncology nurses, palliative care coordinators, certified massage therapists, a certified lymphedema therapist, a registered yoga instructor and a registered dietitian, and also includes a music therapy coordinator and pet therapy.